Drixxytec/Catalog-Config-Gen-Remaster/README.md

 # Catalog-Config-Gen-Remaster
 test it and see

-# YOU CAN MODIFY THIS IDC
+# THIS IS OPEN SOURCED FOR A REASON!!!!